-When you walk down the steps from today’s street level the Cardo street level you can see a mural of what the Cardo once looked like.
+When you walk down the steps from today’s street level to the Cardo street level, you can see a mural of what the Cardo probably once looked like.

-As you walk further you walk further you can find the Madaba map on display clearly showing the Roman Cardo on the mosaic.
+As you walk further, you can find the Madaba map on display, clearly showing the Roman Cardo on the mosaic.

-Further still is underground passage where contemporary and ancient meet as shops have been set into old vaults.
+Further still is an underground passage where contemporary and ancient meet as shops that have been set into old vaults.
 This section was built by the Crusaders.

-The first thing you notice when entering the Cardo are the columns.
+The first thing you notice when entering the Cardo is the columns.

 If you look at the columns you can see that they tapper at the top.
-This was done as create an optical illusion to make the columns look straight from afar.
-Otherwise columns tended to look top heavy.
+This was done as to create an optical illusion to make the columns look straight from afar.
+Otherwise, columns tended to look top heavy.

 Note the capital at the top of the column.
 This style is called a Corinthian capital and is the most lavish of the three.

-Now if you look up to modern day street level you can see date palm trees.
+Now, if you look up to the modern day street level, you can see date palm trees.
 Those mark the colonnade that ran parallel to the one you see.